rbaumbach/JumperCables/README.md

 ## Acknowledgements

 The name Jumper Cables was created by none other than [Mr. WDW](https://github.com/weitzel926) himself (Along with another great name, "Skid Greaser").
+Additional thanks to [ornithocoder](https://github.com/ornithocoder) as well.

 These scripts were inspired by [Pivotal Workstation Setup](https://github.com/pivotal/workstation-setup).